SCIM Group API Basics

 Code:

-fields are listed in JSON.
+The Group fields appear in JSON.

 Put a Group

 Update an existing group with the following cURL and Java commands.
-Replace 1234
+Replace 1234 with your group’s ID.

 Command: